direct off-camera flash photography – fill-light

 - direct fill-flash from your on-camera speedlight

-- photographing in hard sunlight, with or without flash (flower girls)
+- photographing in hard sunlight with on-camera flash (flower girls)

 - on-camera TTL fill-flash